 Starter Kit checklist

-Initially, a young woman’s period may be fairly irregular, in other words, you won’t always be able to predict when it comes next.
-So, it’s a good idea to keep a small period kit with you wherever you go so you don’t have to worry about it arriving unexpectedly in the middle of gym class.
+When you first start menstruating, your periods might be fairly irregular.
+In other words, you won’t always be able to predict when it comes next.
+For this reason it’s a good idea to keep a small period kit with you wherever you go so you don’t have to worry about it arriving unexpectedly.
+Here's what you can pack to feel prepared: